igorskyflyer/npm-rawelement/README.md

 ### `wrapper`

-Returns the whole wrapper element: start and end tags, attributes - if applicable - and text content.
+Returns the whole wrapper element made of:
+- a start tag,
+- attributes (if applicable),
+- text content,
+- an end tag.

 ---